Apple’s New Clips App Is iMovie for the Social Age

 Getting started with Clips is a breeze, though.
 Tap New Video at the top, and you launch a new project, much as you would in iMovie.
 A key difference: Clips videos are always square for compatibility with social networks and other sharing destinations.

-To record video, tap and hold a red, oval-shaped button at the bottom.
+To record video, tap and hold a red oval button at the bottom.
 If you don’t want to keep your finger on the screen the whole time, flick left to lock the app in video-recording mode.
 The flick-to-lock option is one of those hidden features I mentioned.

 Before recording, you can optionally tap the microphone button to mute audio and create clips without sound, or tap the familiar camera-switching button to switch between the front- and rear-facing cameras.